MwangiKelvin1/Troubleshooting-EC2-IP-Changes-Static-vs-Dynamic-Addresses-in-AWS/README.md

    - Restarted the instance multiple times.
    - Observed that the public IP (now the EIP) remained the same. ✅

-**Detailed process**
+---

+## Detailed process

 Now let's solve the Bob's issue.
 Bob needs a permanent Public IP address that doesn't change when he stops and restarts his instance.
 AWS does have a solution that allocates a persistent public IP address to an EC2 instance, called an Elastic IP (EIP).

 From the EC2 dashboard, lets navigate to Network and Security on the left navigation and select Elastic IPs.
 Notice there are no EIPs.
 Lets create one by selecting the button Allocate Elastic IP address in the top right.
 Keeping everything as default and hit Allocate.
-Let's Take note of the EIP address
+Let's Take note of the EIP address.

 ![alt text](<screenshots/Allocate IP address.png>)

 Select the EIP you just created by selecting the checkbox.
 Now attach this permanent, public IP address to the dynamic instance by navigating to the top right and navigating to Actions and Associate Elastic IP address.

 ![alt text](<screenshots/Associating Elastic IP address.png>)

 Leaving the resource type as Instance, and selecting test instance from the Choose an Instance drop down menu.
 Under Private IP address, select the empty box.
 The Private IP associated with that instance is selected.
 Click the Associate button.

 ![alt text](<screenshots/Elastic IP allocated successfully.png>)